 Make sure the concentration of the coolant’s antifreeze provides sufficient freezing and boiling protection against the weather.
 Use chemical test strips to determine the concentration and condition of the coolant.

 If the strength is low, increase the concentration of antifreeze in the coolant to lower its freezing point and raise its boiling point.
 Just make sure the antifreeze’s concentration doesn’t exceed 65% to 70% of the mixture—otherwise, you’ll lower the coolant’s ability to handle heat and raise the risk of overheating in hot weather.
+Also note that pure coolant turns to gel at 8 below zero F.

 The most efficient and effective mixture is 50% water and 50% coolant.
 This will ensure that your radiator can keep up with the heat that your engine produces.